vincenthugues/probe-sheet/README.md

 https
 node-rate-limiter-flexible

-table recap target (debut, fin quand termine, "baseline"?), skills tracking sheet -> graphe cumulatif (nb cibles retenues dans la semaine) demandes PECS
+targets summary table (beginning, end when done, "baseline"?), skills tracking sheet -> cumulative graph (nb of targets achieved in the week) PECS mands

 ## Notes
 on postgres id conflict when inserting a new entry, do: